VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 To ensure that the system always sends commands when the **RegistrationProcessManager** class saves its state requires transactional behavior.
-This requires the team to implement a pseudo-transaction because it is not possible to enlist the Windows Azure Service Bus and a SQL Database table together in a distributed transcation.
+This requires the team to implement a pseudo-transaction because it is neither advisable nor possible to enlist the Windows Azure Service Bus and a SQL Database table together in a distributed transcation.